ANO 2011: First government participation (2014–2017)

 On 29 January 2014, the Cabinet of Social Democrat Prime Minister Bohuslav Sobotka was sworn in, with ANO and the Christian and Democratic Union – Czechoslovak People's Party (KDU-ČSL) as junior coalition partners.

-On 24–25 May 2014, ANO came first in the 2014 European election, winning 16.13% of votes and four seats.
+On 24–25 May 2014, ANO came first in the 2014 European Parliament election, winning 16.13% of votes and four seats.
 The party joined the Alliance of Liberals and Democrats for Europe (ALDE) group in the European Parliament.
 On 10 September 2014, ANO member Věra Jourová was named European Commissioner for Justice, Consumers and Gender Equality in the Juncker Commission.
 On 21 November 2014, ANO was granted full membership of the Alliance of Liberals and Democrats for Europe Party (ALDE Party) at a congress in Lisbon.

 In the 2014 senate and municipal elections held on 10–11 October 2014, ANO won four seats in the Senate, and was the largest party in 8 of the 10 biggest cities in the Czech Republic, including Prague.
 The party took mayoral offices in the three largest cities (Prague, Brno and Ostrava), and Adriana Krnáčová became the first female mayor of Prague.
 However, many of the municipal coalitions involving ANO subsequently dissolved due to disagreements within the party.

-In the run-up to the 2016 regional elections, Babiš started Babiš's Cafe, a television show consisting of interviews with Babiš by Pavla Charvátová, as well as viewers' questions.
+In the run-up to the 2016 Czech regional elections, Babiš started Babiš's Cafe, a television show consisting of interviews with Babiš by Pavla Charvátová, as well as viewers' questions.
 Two parties split from ANO citing a lack of democracy and discussion within the party: Change for People and PRO 2016 (FOR 2016), the latter of which was joined by numerous local councillors and mayors from ANO.
 Some of those leaving attributed their departure to conflicts related to candidate selection, alleging that the main criterion for candidates to regional councils was loyalty, rather than ability.
 ANO also lost one MP in July 2016 when Kristýna Zelienková left the party.

-Nonetheless, ANO won the 2016 regional elections and the first round of the 2016 senate election.
+ANO won the 2016 regional elections and the first round of the 2016 senate election.
 The party came first in nine regions and second in the other four regions; its victory in South Bohemia was particularly unexpected.
 ANO emerged from the election with five governors, one of whom, the Karlovy Vary Governor Jana Vildumetzová, became chair of the Association of Regions.
 Three ANO candidates were elected in the second round of the senate election, considered a disappointing result for the party.
 On 11 October 2017, MEP Pavel Telička announced his departure from the party.
 Another MEP, Petr Ježek, left ANO on 23 January 2018.